 - 15.3% (12.4% social security tax plus 2.9% Medicare tax), and

 - 0.9% Additional Medicare Tax based on Net income.

 Delaware doesn’t impose SE tax on non-residents unless the International Social Securities Agreement determines so.

 The tax can be filed using form 1040 or 1040NR and paid in quarterly estimated tax payments.

 4.5 Excise tax

 Delaware companies will be taxed for the sale of specific goods, services, and activities within the border.
 The taxpayers can be manufacturers, retailers, or consumers.

-Below are the main categories which Delaware legislate the application of excise tax:
+Below are the main categories in which Delaware legislates the application of excise tax:

 - Excise Tax on Coal